jordansissel/semicomplete-googlecode-archive/sysadvent/2010/day21/wikis-and-documentation.md

 ## The problem with documentation is... ##

-The problem with documentation is that it's a lot of effort to write clear, correct, and usable documentation, just like software does.
+The problem with documentation is that it's a lot of effort to write clear, correct, and usable documentation.
 It takes time, not just any time, but concentrated, distraction free time.
 The sort of time that there is never enough of.
-Further, it takes a plan - a design for serving your intended audience reasonably, just like software.
+Further, it takes a plan - a design for serving your intended audience reasonably.
 It does not help that most of the common tools that are chosen as the _repository_ of the documentation are not very good.
+Bad tools drain your time.
 Sadly, this includes the most popular tool (in my experience), wikis, particularly my favorite tool for keeping documentation, [Mediawiki][mediawiki].

 ## Documentation + Mediawiki == Maybe better ##